Rabies in livestock

 Incubation period

 The incubation period is the time between exposure to the rabies virus and when signs of the disease begin to appear.
-In livestock, usually the signs of rabies will appear less than 20 days after exposure but in some cases it can take months before the signs of rabies appear.
-The length of the incubation period depends on how the virus got into the animal’s body, the amount of virus that got into the animal’s body, and the strain of rabies the animal was exposed to.
+In livestock, the signs of rabies will usually appear less than 20 days after exposure but in some cases it can take months before the signs of rabies appear.
+The length of the incubation period depends on how the virus got into the animal’s body, the amount of virus that got into the animal’s body, and the variant of rabies the animal was exposed to.

 Infectious period